 Geographic Coverage: United States

-Universe: Part 1: All people in positions of leadership in government, academia, business and labor, the media, religious institutions, special interest groups, and private foreign policy organizations.
-Part 2: Adults, aged 18 years and older, living in the United States, except those persons in institutions such as prisons or hospitals.
+Universe: DS1: All persons in positions of leadership in the government, academia, business and labor, the media, religious institutions, special interest groups, and private foreign policy organizations.
+DS2: Adults, aged 18 years and older, living in the United States, except those persons in institutions such as prisons or hospitals.

 Original ICPSR Release: 1996-04-04

 - 2016-01-27 SPSS, SAS, and Stata setup files, as well as SPSS and Stata system files, SAS transport (CPORT) files, tab-delimited data files, and R data files have been added to the collection.
 The codebook was updated.

 - 2007-12-03 SAS, SPSS, and Stata setup files have been added to this data collection.

 - 2006-01-12 All files were removed from dataset 3 and flagged as study-level files, so that they will accompany all downloads.